enemonsieur/offis_repo/AREAS/grey matters/Threads Twitter.md

 #marketing
 # Speed Reading
 Most people think they don't read enough because of their reading speed therefore try to speed reading.
 Here a 5 reasons why you can't read fast
 1. You are reading boring books.
 Be honest.
 You don't really enjoy reading 25 pasges of "System1 System2" a day.
 Think about reading 30 pages of a textbook vs reading Harry Potter.
 Its not the same engagement.
-The second you loose your
+The second you loose your engagement, reading becomes excruciating torture.
-2
+2. You don't read nearly engouh: Most people think they have to read 2 -3 hours a day like when they were kids to learn stuff.
+Your average book takes 7 hours to read.
+Which means, if you read just 30 minutes a day, you can put down 2 books per month down.
+You don't HAVE to read for long to finish books.
+You just have to read constantly.
+3. You're trying to force yourself to read fast.
+Reading is the most natural pace.
+We had 20+ years of experience doing that and we are mostly very good at it.
+But trying to force yourself to read even faster will just disrupt your natural pace and make your

 # Alan Dib - 1PMP ^37edb4
 The 64/4 Rule